FIDE World Chess Championship 2004: Section 8

-The games of round three were played on June 23 and June 24, with tie-breaks on the evening of June 24.
+Round 3 games were played on June 23 and June 24, with tie-breaks on the evening of June 24.
 The surprise of round three was Ivanchuk (5) being knocked out by Kasimdzhanov (28).
 The two standard time control games had been fairly quiet affairs and were both drawn (the second, with Kasimdzhanov white, after just 16 moves) and the first rapid game was also drawn.
 In the second, Ivanchuk, despite having white, did little to press for a win, and the fairly level position shown arose.
-21. Bxb7 Qxb7 appears to be equal, but Ivanchuk instead played 21.
-Rc1?, which simply lost a pawn to 21. ...
-Qxa3.
+21. Bxb7 Qxb7 appears to be equal, but Ivanchuk instead played 21.Rc1, which simply lost a pawn to 21...Qxa3.
 Ivanchuk resigned six moves later, in a position which was certainly worse but from which many players would have at least tried to play on.
 Ivanchuk has something of a reputation for being let down by his nerves, and this may have been another instance of that.
 Elsewhere, there were minor surprises when Krasenkow (59) followed up on his victory over Short to eliminate Zvjaginsev (27), 16-year-old Nakamura (83) – the youngest player remaining in the tournament – dispatched Lastin (51), and Grischuk (4) required the blitz tie-breakers to see off Filippov (36).
 Kozul's (49) win over Rublevsky (17) took his score for the event to 5½/6, with a Performance rating of over 3000.
 Top seeds Topalov (1) and Adams (3) advanced with little difficulty, winning their games with white and drawing with black.

-After a rest day on June 25, the games of round four were played on June 26 and June 27, with tie-breaks on the evening of June 27.
+After a rest day on June 25, the Round 4 games were played on June 26 and June 27, with tie-breaks on the evening of June 27.
 Two surprise results occurred when Kharlov (73) and Domínguez continued their impressive runs by knocking out Nisipeanu (8) and Dreev (10), respectively, both recording their second win against a top 10 player in the tournament.